House of Words wooden menu frame

 The wheels of society are slow there.
 It took five weeks for some of my postcards to make it to their destinations!

 Look at the 2 setups I have in pics 2 and 3.
 I have to have the white and gray adapter anvil hanging off the wall by its 2 pins, and off of must hang the power supply for our laptop (anvil #2.)
 This setup always seemed to necessarily end up in the worst configuration possible: maximum stick-out-of-wall-ness.
-If you're appliances are based on the 110 volt standard (as they are in the US), you will need one where ever you stay in Tahiti or Bora Bora, where their electrical standard is 220V.
+If you're appliances are based on the 110 volt standard, you will need one where ever you stay in Tahiti or Bora Bora, where their electrical standard is 220V.

 Mind you, I liked this adapter itself.
 It was just all the infrastructural delivery aparatus that brought me down, man.
 The cords, plugs, sockets, outlets, pins, etc, seemed amateurish.
 But this adapter was a lot better than the first one I bought there, which was twice as heavy as the good one (See "crappy, locally-bought adapter.")
 We were really lucky to find the 2nd one, which I got it at Carrefor super store.